 Puglia (Apulia in English) is one of Italy’s 20 administrative regions.
-The cultivation of grapes in Apulia dates back to around 2000 BC and it preceded the arrival of Phoenician merchants.
+The so called ‘heel of the Italian boot has a 4,000 year history of grape cultivation, pre-dating the arrival of Phoenician merchants.
 Horace wrote indicating how the wine of Taranto “have nothing to envy the Falernian grapes” and in those days the Falerno was the most important wine of all.
 The first DOC was in 1968 (San Severo), followed in 1969 by Locorotondo and Martina Franca.

 Production: 110,000 hectares of vines, mostly on the plains, potential prolific yiedds.

 Terroir: Sub-regions in Puglia are the Daunia, Murge, and Salento plus the Bassa Murgia and Itria valley.
 The territory is 2% mountainous, 45% hilly and the remaining 53% flat.
 The Tavoliere’s soils (Tavoliere is the name of Apulia’s plain) are made up of alluvial clay and sand.
 The farmlands are limestone or sand-rich; some of the latter can be rich in iron, as shown by the dark red colour of the surface.
 Rivers are of little relevance because of the terrain and the general lack of rain.
 The climate is typically Mediterranean.
 Rainfall is limited and almost exclusively during the winter.